 One easy solution to avoid over-valuing your rental property is to compare your rental prices to those that your competitors are offering.
 Seeking out comparable properties and averaging out their rental prices can give you a sense of just how much you should be charging, given the overall real estate market and your particular location.

-You can use local resources such as Craigslist or local newspaper listings to see what people are currently asking.
+You can use local resources such as local newspaper listings to see what people are currently asking.
 You could also contact a few property management companies to see what they are charging for a similar unit.
 That being said, sorting through rent statistics and property reports one by one is time-consuming and inefficient.

 Seeking Out Statistics

 When you're looking at rent comparison analysis and rent estimates, using a landlord app or neighborhood search tool can help.
 The digital era has made it far easier to find rent estimates without having to sort through individual listings.
 Additionally, rental property apps can simplify the process of obtaining accurate numbers for calculating your best possible rental price.
 This way, you'll be able to compete with other investors in the area without the added effort of finding rent averages.

 For example, using the Rentometer tool, you can look for the average rental amount for a two-bedroom, single-family house in a quiet neighborhood in Minneapolis, MN.

 According to the report from Rentometer, 50% of the rents in this area are between $1103/mo and $1612/mo; and, the average rent in this area is $1358/mo.
 Based on those numbers, along with a favorable description and map of the area, the proposed $1,300/mo asking rent would be a great deal.